 As an actuary, you’ll work with uncertainty.
 We're the UK's largest Actuarial practice, with jobs in six locations across the country.

-In People and Organisation you’ll work in either our Pensions team or Reward and Employment team.
+In People and Organisation you’ll work in either our two teams.

-In Reward and Employment, you’ll help companies incentivise their most senior employees.
-As part of a multidisciplinary team, you’ll use broad consulting skills underpinned by financial modelling techniques to develop reward structures that support business strategy and are acceptable to shareholders and employees alike.
+In Reward and Employment, as part of a multidisciplinary team, you’ll use broad consulting skills underpinned by financial modelling techniques to develop reward structures that support business strategy and are acceptable to shareholders and employees alike.